pikepdf/pikepdf/docs/source_build.md

 ## {fa}`linux` {fa}`apple` GCC or Clang and linking to user libraries

-pikepdf's setup.py will check the following locations, in the order given here, for qpdf's headers and libraries (both of which are required for a build):
+pikepdf's Meson build will check the following locations, in the order given here, for qpdf's headers and libraries (both of which are required for a build):
-1. the paths specified by environment variables `QPDF_SOURCE_TREE` and `QPDF_BUILD_LIBDIR`
+1. the paths specified by Meson options `-Dqpdf_source_tree=...` and `-Dqpdf_build_libdir=...`
 1. a folder named `qpdf` that is installed parallel to `pikepdf`, e.g. if pikepdf is located in `$HOME/src/pikepdf`, then we check `$HOME/src/qpdf` for qpdf
-1. the system default's location for these resources
+1. the system default's location for these resources (via pkg-config)

 If you wish to link pikepdf against a different version of the qpdf (say, because pikepdf requires a newer version than your operating system has),